sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexploreraccelerators.md

 Accelerators are menu options in Internet Explorer that help automate common browser-related tasks.
 In Internet Explorer, when you right-click selected text, Accelerators appear in the list of available options.
 For example, if you select an address, you can use an Accelerator to show a map of that address.

-To add an Accelerator in Windows® System Image Manager (Windows SIM), add the Accelerators component to your answer file.
+To add an Accelerator in Windows System Image Manager (Windows SIM), add the Accelerators component to your answer file.
 Next, right-click **Accelerators**, and select **Insert New Accelerator**.

 For more information about setting up accelerators, see the MSDN Topic, [OpenService Accelerators Developer Guide](http://go.microsoft.com/fwlink/?LinkId=130617).